-The Energy Company Obligation (ECO) was introduced in 2013 and is a requirement for energy suppliers to meet Government targets to install carbon and energy saving measures in homes.
+The Energy Company Obligation (ECO) was introduced in 2013 and is a requirement for energy suppliers to meet Government targets to install energy saving measures in homes.
 Suppliers will meet their obligation by installing insulation and heating measures directly, or by using managing agents or contractors to do this.

-The Government's latest ECO scheme, called ECO2t, was launched in April 2017 and will run until 30th September 2018.
-Owner occupiers and private tenants may be able to get help with insulation and heating measures from obligated suppliers under the 'Affordable Warmth' part of ECO2t if they are receiving certain specified types of benefits.
-Residents in all tenures may also be able to get help with insulation measures but only if a supplier considers that their home can be improved under another part of ECO2t called the 'Carbon Emissions Reduction Obligation'.
+The Government's latest version of the ECO scheme, called ECO3, commenced in October 2018 and will run until March 2022.
+Owner occupiers and private tenants may be able to get help with insulation and heating measures from obligated suppliers under ECO3 if they are receiving certain specified types of benefits.
+Tenants in social housing may also be able to benefit from insulation and heating measures in certain circumstances.

-For the first time local authorities can now extend the scope of the 'Affordable Warmth' part of ECO2t in their area so that other owner occupier and private rental households, in addition to those receiving the specified benefits, might be helped.
-This is done under an arrangement called Flexible Eligibility.
-Before a supplier can consider helping in a local authority's area under Flexible Eligibility, the authority must initially publish a Statement of Intent which describes how Flexible Eligibility will work, and must then subsequently refer the details of the homes that need insulation and heating measures to the supplier in a Declaration document.
-A local authority can only include a home in a Declaration if the household occupying it meets the criteria set out in the Statement of Intent.
+In addition to the above, more people who are owner occupiers or private tenants can potentially be helped through an arrangement called Flexible Eligibility.
+To enable more people to be considered for help under Flexible Eligibility, the Council must publish a Statement of Intent which describes how it will work.
+It must also subsequently refer the details of the homes that need insulation and heating measures to the supplier in a Declaration document.
+A local authority can only include a home in a Declaration if the household occupying it meets the criteria set out in the Statement of Intent, and the final decision on whether help can be provided will rest with the obligated energy supplier or their appointed managing agent or contractors.